hugo-sid/hugo-blog-awesome/CONTRIBUTING.md

 2. Translate specific terms by creating a new language-specific file in the `i18n` directory
 3. Add translated content in `exampleSite/content` directory

-You can take a look at this [Pull request](https://github.com/hugo-sid/hugo-blog-awesome/pull/145) for reference.

 ## Commits

 This project adheres to [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/).